willr196/guardian-data-streaming/DE/gdpr_obfuscator.md

 The library should be suitable for deployment on a platform within the AWS ecosystem, such as EC2, ECS, or Lambda.

+Although the finished product is intended to be used as a library function invoked by other code, you may want to be able to demonstrate its use by invoking it from the command line.

 ## Due date
-To be advised, but not later than six weeks from commencement.
+To be advised, but not later than four weeks from commencement.